Why I Practice Dying: A Nurse’s Perspective

 At the funeral, I grappled with whether or not to look into the casket.
 Both available options seemed horrible—be forever haunted by a vision of dead Grampa, or guilt-ridden because I hadn’t respected him enough to look.

 As a parent, I know no child should feel alone with that type of decision.
 But this was the 60s, when feelings weren’t discussed.
 Although neither an open casket or an embalmed body are traditionally Jewish, Granny must have decided she wanted it this way.
-At the last […]
+At the last minute, as […]

 Preventable and Aggressive Care for Cancer Patients: To the Bitter End